The easiest wrist warmers ever!!

 Sew the two ends together from the edge up to the thumb hole mark & fasten off.

-I usually have a thumb hole of about an inch & half or approx 3 & a half cm.
+a thumb hole of about an inch & half or approx 3 & a half cm.
 You can decide by popping your wrist warmer on your hand and finding the size hole that is most comfortable for you.
 Making the hole too small can restrict blood flow, so don’t make it to tight or your thumb may drop off in the cold.

 Again you can mark the spot by threading a scrap piece of yarn through if required.
 Sew from the top edge down to the mark for the top of the thumb hole & fasten off.